pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 ```

 This compiles and selects all high priority reminders ordered by their `isCompleted` state.
 You
-can even leave off thet type annotation for `reminders` because it is inferred from the query.
+can even leave off the type annotation for `reminders` because it is inferred from the query.

 ### Migrations